-Ryan C. Stewart is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+Ryan C. Stewart is Counsel in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Litigation Department and Labor & Employment Practice Group.

 Mr. Stewart has represented clients in federal and state courts across the country at both the trial court and appellate levels, as well as in arbitration, agency, and administrative proceedings.
 He has experience representing employers in both single plaintiff and class action litigations across a wide range of labor and employment matters, including those involving federal and state wage-and-hour laws, Title VII and other federal and state discrimination laws, disability and accommodation laws, wrongful termination, whistleblower protection statutes, non-competition and non-solicitation agreements, unfair labor practices, immigration law and compliance, and executive employment disputes.
 Mr. Stewart also has experience representing clients in disputes involving high-profile personal tort offenses.
 He is an accomplished brief writer and has significant experience in trial proceedings, including direct examination of fact witnesses in a National Labor Relations Board proceeding.